MicrosoftDocs/iis-docs/iis/web-hosting/configuring-servers-in-the-windows-web-platform/quick-guide-for-shared-hosting-deployment.md

 ---
-title: "Quick Guide for Shared Hosting Deployment | Microsoft Docs"
+title: "Quick Guide for Shared Hosting Deployment"
 author: walterov
 description: "This article provides a basic overview of the manual steps to deploy a front-end Web server running IIS 7.5 or above for the Shared Hosting scenario.
-It also..." ms.author: iiscontent
-manager: soshir
-ms.date: 12/01/2007
-ms.topic: article
-ms.assetid: e64bd116-efe3-41c2-9602-6427ad7c0361
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/configuring-servers-in-the-windows-web-platform/quick-guide-for-shared-hosting-deployment
-msc.type: authoredcontent
+It also..." ms.date: 12/01/2007 ms.assetid: e64bd116-efe3-41c2-9602-6427ad7c0361 msc.legacyurl: /learn/web-hosting/configuring-servers-in-the-windows-web-platform/quick-guide-for-shared-hosting-deployment msc.type: authoredcontent
 ---